kss7yy/Sarnaik_Kunaal_DS3002_DataProject2/README.md

 ![d](./images/img_fun14.PNG)

-### Function 15: WInd Information with Specified Location
+### Function 15: Wind Information with Specified Location

 This function allows the user to query the current wind information (speed in m/s and direction in degrees) pertaining to a specified city, state, and country.
 Note that the supported cities, states, and countries can be found using the first three functions above.
 The usability of this function is as follows: